 House interviews did not cite abuses of power by chairs as a weakness of the committee system.
 In the Senate, the practice most often cited as questionable was "walking a bill out."
 Rules in both houses state that a bill may be approved only after a committee meeting.
-Petitions and informal polling are forbidden.
+Petitions and informal polling is forbidden.
 In extreme cases, members have denied that they were polled at all before their vote was recorded.
-One senator proposed that the committee report be rejected if two members assert that the recorded vote was inaccurate.
-Fear of offending a powerful chair is the explanation usually offered for permitting abuses to continue, and also for not invoking rules members might use to oppose an arbitrary chair who, for instance, refuses to call meetings.
-(House Rule 71; Senate Rule 61) House organization and the current Speaker's administration are given credit in the interviews for the absence of abuses.

-In contrasting the procedures of the two houses, one expert stressed the importance of recognizing the intrinsic differences between the lower and upper chambers.
+One senator proposed that the committee report be rejected if two members asserted that the recorded vote was inaccurate.
+Fear of offending a powerful chair is the explanation usually offered for permitting abuses to continue and also for not invoking rules members might use to oppose an arbitrary chair who, for instance, refuses to call meetings.
+(House Rule 71; Senate Rule 61).
+Organization in the House and the current Speaker's administration are given credit in the interviews for the absence of abuses.
+One expert stressed the importance of recognizing the intrinsic differences between the lower and upper chambers.
 Lower Houses are always larger and must be organized in a more disciplined fashion.
 In the smaller upper bodies, personalities and personal agendas inevitably loom larger.
 To some extent, the differences between the Alabama House and Senate mirror those in all legislatures.
-Even so, a pattern in comments from a variety of sources starts with praise for the changes made by the Speaker to organize the House, and moves on to a speculation or hope for house practices to "rub off" on the Senate.
+Even so, a pattern in comments from a variety of sources starts with praise for the changes made by the Speaker to organize the House and moves on to a speculation or hope for it to "rub off" on the Senate.
 To paraphrase one interview subject: Some leaders run a tight ship and some prefer the machinery of benevolent warfare.